FHA Gift Funds: Definition And Guidelines

 Viewing 1 - 3 of 3

 Gifting Property: Your Options Explained

-You inherited a quest to make your child’s life better than your own.
-Learn how to pass on your real estate equity to your loved one in both life and death.
+You’re on a lifelong quest to make your child’s life better than your own.
+Learn how to gift real estate equity to your loved one in both life and death.

 What Is The Real Estate Gift Tax And How Can I Avoid It?

 Mortgage Basics - 5-minute read

 Jamie Johnson - May 16, 2023

 Real estate gift tax applies any time an individual transfers property to someone without receiving full market value in return.
 Learn how you can avoid it.